oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/NAEphthalene.md

 ## Relations

 ### [Xeo](Xeo.md)
-NAEpthalene dislikes Xeo.
+NAEphthalene dislikes Xeo.
 Its because Xeo is a woman, and just catty.
 He doesn't exactly like her overly aggressive behavior.
 And also NEptha is a freaking sexist.

 Well, Xeo also dislikes him cus he's a bastard.

 ### [JKE](JKE.md)
-NAEpthalene sees JKE as a version of himself, a less advanced one.
+NAEphthalene sees JKE as a version of himself, a less advanced one.
 He sees JKE as inferior.
 Don't worry, he is kinda like a big brother to him (even if JKE is older).
-NAEpthalene is very supportive to JKE because they are similar.
+NAEphthalene is very supportive to JKE because they are similar.

-NAEpthalene and JKE both are aware that they aren't actually siblings.
+NAEphthalene and JKE both are aware that they aren't actually siblings.
 ### [Wheamy](Wheamy.md)
-Wheamy finds NAEpthalene more pleasant in comparison to [others](VXU.md#DeltaCXG).
+Wheamy finds NAEphthalene more pleasant in comparison to [others](VXU.md#DeltaCXG).
 He is still not happy with him cus sexism?
 Bro what?
 To him thats just a low.

 #airconditioner #etherean #triplex